tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 ### Fills and Strokes

 When you write a `fill()` function, every shape after that is filled in the specified colour -- that is, up until the next `fill()` line.
 If you want to disable the fill altogether, use `noFill()`.
 In this way, Processing is like painting: you grab a brush and dip it in some paint, then everything you paint is influenced by the brush and colour you last selected.
-When you intend to paint in a different style or colour, you simply change-out your brush or dip it in a different pot.
+When you wish to paint in a different style or colour, you simply change-out your brush or dip it in a different pot.

 Add the following code to your "hello_world" file.
 Note that comments have been added to give you a better idea of what each chunk is doing: